- Combo 1 – Rocking Chair, Foot Stool and Feeding Pillow

 The measurement from the top of the seat to the top of the frame.

-If you’re considering buying the combo including the footstool please add a further 500mm (length) x 430mm (depth) x 200mm (height).
+If you’re considering buying the combo including the footstool please add a further additional dimension of 500mm (length) x 430mm (depth) x 200mm (height).

 - Get to the stains quickly.
 As soon as a spill or stain occurs, get to cleaning it immediately.
 Waiting too long before treating a stain – even a matter of a few minutes – can cause the stain to set, making it harder to get out.